Chamath-the-curious/YoutubeDownloader/README.md

 ```bash
 pip install yt-dlp
 ```
+ 3. Download and setup ffmpeg and ffprobe

+ Download `ffprobe.exe` and `ffmpeg.exe` from releases.
+Copy these into a file named `ffmpeg` next to `Youtubedownloader.exe` (These two should be in same directory)

+ Run the python script

+ **or**

-3. Build the EXE with bundled FFmpeg:
+ 4. Build the EXE with bundled FFmpeg:

 ```bash
 pip install pyinstaller